About Ncorpi\(\mathcal{O}\,\)N

 Add the id of the moonlet to the chain Boxdot -> dots;

 In order to build the octree, this sequence of instructions is repeated as long as there are moonlets left to add.
 It has a time-complexity \(\mathcal{O}(\ln N)\), hence an overall complexity \(\mathcal{O}(N \ln N)\) for the whole building procedure.
+In practise, FalcON turns out to be 10 to 15 times faster than the standard Barnes-Hut code for large N.

 Set Up